Vita’s History, and Our Mission.

 Vita’s initial mission was founded following the death of a member of a local search and rescue crew member.
-After going into Cardiac Arrest, founder Caleb Carr and his search and rescue team call the Oregon National Guard to rescue him.
+After the team member went into Cardiac Arrest, founder Caleb Carr and his search and rescue team called the Oregon National Guard to rescue him.
 When the helicopter arrived, the hoist started to lower a basket.
 However, due to the high winds that night, the swinging basket couldn’t get through the trees below.
 After multiple attempts of trying to get the basket down to Caleb’s friend, the helicopter pilot called off the mission, and his friend died minutes later.
 Simply put, Vita is our to ensure a lack of technology, like was exhibited so long ago, will never be the difference between life and death.

 Business Plan Competitions

 edited from the original